BBVA/hancock-doc/docs/guide/sdk/workflow/README.md

   hancockClient.getSmartContractService().invoke(contractAddressOrAlias, method, params, from);

 ```
-The operation write on dlt network, the action consumes fees, and we need wait to be mined.
+The write operation on a DLT network consumes fees and we need to wait for it to be mined.

 First of all we need to subscribe to be able to listen the final response.
 In the first phase, our invoke is adapted and confirmed with the abi model.
 This process is taking place in the DLT Adapter microservice.